Uber creates AI to generate data for training other AI models

 Generative adversarial networks (GANs) — two-part AI systems consisting of generators that create samples and discriminators that attempt to distinguish between the generated samples and real-world samples — have countless uses, and one of them is producing synthetic data.
-Researchers at Uber recently leveraged this in a paper titled “Accelerating Neural Architecture Search by Learning,” which proposes a tailored GAN — Generative Teaching Networks (GTNs) — that generates data or training environments from which a model learns before being tested on a target task.
-They say that they speed up searches for algorithms by up to nine times compared with approaches that use real data alone, and that GTNs are competitive with state-of-the-art architectures that achieve top performance while using “orders of magnitude” less computation.
+Researchers at Uber recently leveraged this in a paper titled “Accelerating Neural Architecture Search by Learning,” which proposes a tailored GAN — dubbed Generative Teaching Network (GTN) — that generates data or training environments from which a model learns before it gets tested on a target task.
+The paper states that GTNs helped speed up searches by up to nine times compared with approaches that use real data alone, and that GTNs are competitive with state-of-the-art architectures that achieve top performance while using “orders of magnitude” less computation.

 As the contributing authors explain in a blog post, most model searches require “substantial” resources because they evaluate models by training them on a data set until their performance no longer improves.
 This process might be repeated for thousands or more model architectures in a single cycle, which is both expensive in terms of computation and incredibly time-consuming.
 Some algorithms avoid the cost by only training for a small amount of time and taking the resulting performance as an estimate of true performance, but this training can be further sped up by tapping machine learning — i.e., GTNs — to create training data.